-Microsoft has issued a security advisory, Tuesday, warning users of a publicly reported vulnerability in the Windows Canonical Display Driver, a Windows component used to handle graphics and DirectX drawing in games and other
+Microsoft has issued a security advisory, Tuesday, warning users of a publicly reported vulnerability in the Windows Canonical Display Driver, a Windows component used to handle graphics and DirectX drawing in games and other software programs.

 The vulnerability affects Windows 7 and Windows Server 2008 systems.
 So far, the biggest risk posed by the vulnerability is a potential to cause a system to crash and restart, Microsoft said.